AdityaSinghShekhawat/Web-Scraping-plus-Sentiment-Analysis-Using-NLP/README.md

 # Motivation:-
 In today’s retail marketing world, there are so many new products are emerging every day.
-Therefore, customers need to rely largely on product reviews to make up their minds for better decision making on purchase.
+Therefore, customers need to rely largely on product reviews to make up their minds for better decision-making on purchase.
 However, searching and comparing text reviews can be frustrating for users.
-Hence we need better numerical ratings system based on the reviews which will make customers purchase decision with ease.
+Hence, we need better numerical ratings system based on the reviews which will make customers purchase decision with ease.

-So, I have made a website which scrape reviews of products from amazon and run sentiment analysis on them, thus ranking them based on customer happiness and comparing against the actual ratings.
+So, I have made a website which scrape reviews of products from Amazon and run sentiment analysis on them, thus ranking them based on customer happiness and comparing against the actual ratings.

 # Technologies:-
 ## 1) Web Hosting:-